WanderLOVE Small Towns Big Backyard Road Trip

 SHENANDOAH BEERWERKS TRAIL

 After a jaunt on the river or trail, “Drink in the Shenandoah Valley” with a cold craft brew along the SHENANDOAH BEERWERKS TRAIL.
 Relax and enjoy the companionship of good friends amidst beautiful farms and mountains, breathe in the scent of ancient forests on a hike, explore a fascinating new community, taste the fresh flavors of a farm-to-table meal, or listen to music under the stars as you discover a new favorite band.
-Don’t forget to get your Beerwerks Passport stamped at 8 of the 15 breweries to receive a commemorative Beerwerks t-shirt and bragging rights.
+Don’t forget to get your Beerwerks Passport stamped at 8 of the 18 breweries to receive a commemorative Beerwerks t-shirt and bragging rights.
+Many of the breweries are kid and dog friendly.

 BIKE THE VALLEY